tpeterka/mpas-o-workflow/README.md

 -----

-## First time: Add the following Spack repositories to your local Spack installation
+## Adding the following Spack repositories to your local Spack installation

 LowFive
 ```